Nerlin/electron-ipc-connector/README.md

 import path from "path";
 import { helloWorld } from "./main";

-// You have to call `expose` once in the preload script with all functions and namespaces
-// that you want to use from the renderer process. expose({
+// You have to call `expose` once in the preload script to attach registered functions to the renderer process. expose()
-  fs,
-  path,
-  "my-namespace": {
-    helloWorld
-  }
-})
 ```

 *app.js*